benlindsay/uv-demo/README.md

   * `uv add --script some_script.py polars`
   * Copy content into script
   * Run with `uv run --no-project some_script.py`
+  * Can also lock dependencies with `uv lock --script some_script.py`

 ## 2. Start developing in a notebook